Learn How This Vancouver Entrepreneur launched and scaled to over 7K subscribers in just 4 months

 - The connections and resources that came with being a part of the Roundtable gave Andy access to key contacts, experts and outside resources.
 As an entrepreneur, these were crucial in positioning the brand successfully and improved his fundraising efforts and business strategies.

 - With their new app in the works, having the right team contributed greatly to how he could overcome being a non-tech founder of a tech platform.
-In a few short months, the launch of the app will initiate a new chapter for Andy and Secret Informant.
+In a few short months, the launch of the app will initiate a new chapter for Andy and Tattle.

 Andy’s Top Tips for Entrepreneurs: